siddle00/Neural-Networks-Deep-Learning---Coursera/README.md

 # Neural-Networks-Deep-Learning---Coursera

-Alt- Deep Learning Course - Coursera
+Deep Learning Course - Coursera
 ======

 Course 1: Neural Networks and Deep Learning
+-

-The following programming modules of the each week are attached.
+The following programming modules of each week are attached below.
+Kindly note that, the files are *reference purposes only*.